nlpfromscratch/nlp-llms-resources/README.md

 * [Brain2Music](https://google-research.github.io/seanet/brain2music/): Research from Google for using fMRI scans to reconstruct audio perceived by the listener.
 * [WavJourney: Compositional Audio Creation with Large Language Models](https://audio-agi.github.io/WavJourney_demopage): An approach for generating audio combining generative text for scriptwriting plus audio generation models.
 * [XTTS](https://coqui.ai/blog/tts/xtts_taking_tts_to_the_next_level): Voice cloning model specifically designed with game creators in mind from coqui.ai.
 Available in a [Hugging Face space here](https://huggingface.co/spaces/coqui/xtts-streaming).
+* [The Future of Music - How Generative AI Is Transforming the Music Industry](https://a16z.com/the-future-of-music-how-generative-ai-is-transforming-the-music-industry/): Blog post from Anderssen-Horowitz covering a lot of recent developments in the intersection of the music industry and GenAI tools.

 #### Video and Animation